povilasb/changelog-conventions/README.rst

 =====================

 These conventions are highly advisable but not mandatory.
-They can be slightly modify on different projects.
-This convention is only meant to help you getting started.
+They can be slightly modified on different projects.
+These conventions are only meant to help you getting started.

 What’s a change log?